Find food that fits your pet’s needs

 Age: The chance of developing kidney problems in dogs increases after the age of 7.

 Food: Some dog foods high in phosphorus and dog foods with increased levels of protein can increase the progression of kidney disease.

 Breed: Some dog breeds, including English Cocker Spaniels, Bull Terriers and German Shepherds, are more likely to develop particular types of kidney disease.
 Learn more about a very special German Shepherd named Buddy that was diagnosed with kidney failure.

 Environment: Some chemicals, including certain disinfectants, antifreeze, lead paint and some human medications can damage the kidneys.

 Does my dog have kidney disease?

-The signs of kidney disease can be difficult to recognize but if you notice any of the following, it could mean your dog has a kidney problem.
+The signs of kidney disease can be difficult to recognise but if you notice any of the following, it could mean your dog has a kidney problem.
 Please check with your veterinarian if you are seeing any of these signs.